Last year, when I last explored this subject, I came to two conclusions.

 Still, my hope each year is this will be a year in which Richardson doesn't rely on reserved fund balances to make up for an excess of expenditures over revenues.
-I vowed I wouldn't make a big deal of it again this year, but I confessed that I wouldn't be able to resist taking a sneak peek at those bottom line revenue and expenditure numbers.
+Whether or not it deserves as much attention as I give it, I can't help taking a sneak peek at those bottom line revenue and expenditure numbers.

 After the jump, that sneak peek.
 Revenues vs expenditures.
 Black or red.
 Which is it?